 Faculty: Siraj Ahmed

-Siraj Ahmed (Assistant Professor, Department of English) received his B.A. in English and Philosophy from the University of Pennsylvania and his Ph.D. in English and Comparative Literature from Columbia University.
-Most recently, he was Chair of Comparative Literature and Transnational Studies at Mount Holyoke College.
-He is the author of The Stillbirth of Capital: Enlightenment Writing and Colonial India (Stanford University Press, 2012), and of articles in The Postcolonial Enlightenment (Oxford University Press, 2009) and Representations, among other venues.
-He has received fellowships from the National Endowment of the Humanities, the Mellon and the Whiting Foundations, the Huntington and the Clark Libraries, and the University of London Institutes of English and of Commonwealth Studies.
-He is currently at work on a book entitled Archaeology of Babel: Colonial Law and Critical Method.
+Siraj Ahmed (Associate Professor, Department of English; Director, Program in Comparative Literature) received his B.A. in English and Philosophy from the University of Pennsylvania and his Ph.D. in English and Comparative Literature from Columbia University.
+He is the author of The Stillbirth of Capital: Enlightenment Writing and Colonial India (Stanford University Press, 2012).
+His work has appeared or is forthcoming in Critical Inquiry, Representations, MLQ, Cultural Critique, Nineteenth-Century Literature, The Eighteenth Century: Theory and Interpretation, and The Postcolonial Enlightenment (Oxford University Press, 2009), among other publications.
+He has held fellowships from the National Endowment for the Humanities, the Mellon and the Whiting Foundations, the Huntington and the Clark Libraries, and the University of London Institutes of English and of Commonwealth Studies.
+He is currently writing Archaeology of Babel: Comparative Literature, Critical Method, Colonial Law.